 When we speak to marketers we find that they have traditionally usually either used siloed reporting tools for their marketing or reported manually using a spreadsheet.
 Both of these approaches have shortcomings and we are finding that marketers are increasingly looking to move away from them:

-Marketing reporting tools have traditionally been built as vertical solutions that import the data and visualizes it in one application.
+Marketing reporting tools have traditionally been built as vertical solutions that import the data and visualize it in one application.
 The visualization is typically done in siloes where only data from one source can be viewed at a time.
 There are literally hundreds of reporting tools for creating marketing reports for a number of the most popular data sources.
 They are easy to use and you can usually get started by yourself.

-Data driven marketers typically evaluate their marketing based on results from their analytics platform, CRM or other backend system.
+Data-driven marketers typically evaluate their marketing based on results from their analytics platform, CRM or another backend system.
 To get the maximum flexibility in supporting the model that they have built for their customer acquisition they often export their data to a spreadsheet and do their reporting there.
 This has a number of drawbacks:

 - It is time-consuming, boring, and error-prone to export large amounts of data from a number of data sources.
 When your business grows and you use a large number of advertising sources and have more than ten markets, websites, or brands to track, it may even get to the point where it is not tractable to do the reporting manually.

 - Only when you have just done the reporting do you know what is going on.
 That is usually only once a week.
 A lot of opportunity for optimization and taking corrective action has been lost by then.
 By the time you have completed your report, it is almost out of date.
 Not a great situation.